FAQ

 The Verpackungsgesetz (Packaging Act) defines reusable packaging as follows:

-'Packaging that is intended to be used multiple times for the same purpose and whose actual return and reuse is facilitated by suitable logistics, and encouraged by an appropriate incentive system, usually a deposit.'
+'Packaging that is designed and intended to be used multiple times for the same purpose and whose actual return and reuse is facilitated by suitable logistics, and encouraged by an appropriate incentive system, usually a deposit.'

 Yoghurt jar example:

 The jars are sold in a shop with a deposit (incentive system).
 The distributor accepts their return (actual return) and delivers them back to the filling party (reverse logistics).
-The filling party then cleans the jars, re-fills them with their product and again sells the filled jar to the distributor who offers the yoghurt jar for sale to consumers (reuse).
+The filling party then cleans the jars, re-fills them with their product and again sells the filled jar to the distributor, who offers the yoghurt jar for sale to consumers (reuse).
 In this situation, all of the elements are satisfied; the packaging is reusable packaging.

-Single-use beverage packaging subject to deposit refers to sealed or largely sealed packaging (e.g. not coffee cups with a to-go lid) with a volume of between 0.1 and 3.0 litres that is reusable packaging (cf. 'What is reusable packaging?') and at the same time meets all other requirements set forth in section 31 VerpackG.
-These requirements are as follows:
+Single-use beverage packaging subject to deposit refers to sealed or largely sealed packaging (e.g. not coffee cups with a to-go lid) for liquid foodstuffs (section 3 (2) VerpackG), which is not defined as reusable packaging (cf. 5.1 'What is reusable packaging?').

-(3) The packaging is not an export packaging, i.e. it can be documented that its purpose is not solely to be handed over to final consumers abroad.
+(4) The exemption from the deposit obligation also applies to single-use beverage packaging for which it can be documented that its sole purpose is to be handed over to final consumers outside of Germany (exports).

-However, grouped packaging and retail packaging with a bundling function may be subject to system participation, even if the single-use beverage packaging subject to deposit itself is not.
+However, grouped packaging and retail packaging with a bundling function may be subject to system participation, even if the single-use beverage packaging subject to deposit covered itself is not.
 This includes, for example, bundling foil, trays, cartons, and bottle crates / bottle carriers (cf. 'When is packaging considered to 'typically' accumulate as waste with private final consumers?').
 However, such packaging itself may be defined as reusable packaging (e.g. bottle crates), provided it fulfils the respective requirements (cf. 'What is reusable packaging?').

 Whether packaging 'typically' accumulates as waste with private final consumers depends on a forward-looking assumption (ex ante analysis).
 It does not depend on whether a specific item of packaging can be proven to have accumulated as waste with a private final consumer; a generalised assessment needs to be made.